Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Summary

 \section{Summary}

 We conducted a comprehensive study of NGC~5728 by integrating VLT/MUSE optical and \textit{JWST}/MIRI MIR observations to investigate the impact of CRs on the ISM in AGN.
-Using updated \textsc{Cloudy} models that include CR ionization and a more adequate AGN ionizing spectrum, we explored a broad parameter space in ionization parameter, gas density, and CR ionization rate.
-Our models, assuming solar abundances, successfully reproduce both optical and MIR emission line ratios without requiring supersolar metallicities.
+Using updated \textsc{Cloudy} models that include CR ionization and a more adequate AGN ionizing spectrum, we explored a broad parameter space in the ionization parameter, gas density, and CR ionization rate.
+Our models, assuming solar abundances, successfully reproduce both optical and MIR emission-line ratios without requiring supersolar metallicities.

-We find that low-ionization lines such as [\ion{Ne}{ii}], and [\ion{Ar}{ii}] are particularly sensitive to CRs, while high-ionization lines like [\ion{Ne}{v}] and [\ion{Ar}{v}] remain governed by photoionization.
+We find that low-ionization lines such as [\ion{Ne}{ii}] and [\ion{Ar}{ii}] are particularly sensitive to CRs, while high-ionization lines such as [\ion{Ne}{v}] and [\ion{Ar}{v}] remain governed by photoionization.
 This allows high-ionization MIR diagnostics to serve as robust tracers of AGN activity, whereas low-ionization MIR lines provide valuable insight into the CR-dominated regime of the ISM.
-CR ionization rates of $\zeta_{\rm CR} \sim 10^{-14}$--$10^{-13}\mathrm{s}^{-1}$ are found to reproduce the observed MIR emission in regions affected by jets and outflows in NGC~5728, consistent with evidence of non-thermal activity from synchrotron fitting of radio originating from the nucleus.
-Additionally, by combining optical and MIR diagnostics, we support that diagnostic diagrams involving [\ion{O}{i}]/H$\alpha$ and [\ion{O}{iv}]/[\ion{Ne}{iii}] may offer a viable route toward disentangling the degeneracy between CR- and shock-induced excitation.
+CR ionization rates ranging from $\zeta_{\rm CR} \sim 10^{-14}$--$10^{-13}\mathrm{s}^{-1}$ are found to reproduce the observed MIR emission in regions affected by jets and outflows in NGC~5728, consistent with evidence of nonthermal activity from the synchrotron fitting of radio originating from the nucleus.
+Additionally, by combining optical and MIR diagnostics, we show that diagnostic diagrams involving [\ion{O}{i}]/H$\alpha$ and [\ion{O}{iv}]/[\ion{Ne}{iii}] may offer a viable route toward disentangling the degeneracy between CR- and shock-induced excitation.

-Finally, our models successfully reproduce the MIR line ratio parameter space of Centaurus A and NGC 1068, two benchmark systems with elevated CR activity previously examined in KFDS25.
+Finally, our models successfully reproduced the MIR line ratio parameter space of Centaurus A and NGC 1068, two benchmark systems with elevated CR activity previously examined in KFDS25.
 This demonstrates that photoionization along with CRs can account for the excitation conditions observed across both optical and MIR wavelengths.
-Centaurus A is consistent with ionization rates as high as $\zeta_{\rm CR} \sim 10^{-12}\mathrm{s}^{-1}$, while NGC 5728 and NGC 1068 correspond to rates in the range of $\zeta_{\rm CR} \sim 10^{-14}$ to $10^{-13}\mathrm{s}^{-1}$.
+Centaurus A is consistent with ionization rates as high as $\zeta_{\rm CR} \sim 10^{-12}\mathrm{s}^{-1}$, while NGC 5728 and NGC 1068 correspond to rates ranging from $\zeta_{\rm CR} \sim 10^{-14}$ to $10^{-13}\mathrm{s}^{-1}$.
 These results extend the conclusions of KFDS25 by demonstrating that AGN models with elevated CR ionization rates provide a plausible explanation for the excitation observed in low-luminosity AGN.